kintsugi-programmer/whack-a-mole-java/README.md

 ### Button Array Setup

-Create an array to track all nine buttons:
+Create an array to track all nine buttons(outside constructor):

 ```java
 JButton[] board = new JButton[9];